mcmullengreg/RHMap/README.md

 #Google Map for Rose-Hulman

-This macro (InteractiveMap.cshtml) contains the [Google Map API JavaScript v3](https://developers.google.com/maps/faq) to render an interactive campus map for the Rose-Hulman.edu Website.
+This macro contains the [Google Map API JavaScript v3](https://developers.google.com/maps/faq) to render an interactive campus map for the Rose-Hulman.edu Website.

 This documentation consists of resources, data structure and flow, and the defined functions for initializing the map.
 There are many tools and resources available to continue the customization of this map.
 Please use the resources below for more details.

 ##Categories

-1. Academics - Red
+1. Academic
-2. Arts - Blue
+2. Dining
-3. Athletics - Green
+3. Recreation
-4. Parking - Black "P"
+4. Housing
-5. Administrative - Grey
+5. Support
-6. Student Life - Purple
+6. Parking
+7. Religion
+8. Police
+9. Health

 ##Resources
 The following is a list of resources for the API documentation, key and information to login to the API console: